fortio/log/README.md

 The timestamp `ts` is in seconds.microseconds since epoch (golang UnixMicro() split into seconds part before decimal and microseconds after)

-Since 1.8 the Go Routine ID is present in json (`r` field) or colorized log output (for multi threaded server types).
+Since 1.8 the Go Routine ID is present in JSON (`r` field) or colorized log output (for multi threaded server types).

 Optional additional `KeyValue` pairs can be added to the base structure using the new `log.S` or passed to `log.LogRequest` using `log.Any` and `log.Str`.
 Note that numbers, as well as arrays of any type and maps of string keys to any type are supported (but more expensive to serialize recursively).